gildor2/UEViewer/README.md

 To list all options, run `build.sh --help`.
 Current options are:
 - `--64` compile for Windows 64bit
 - `--debug` make a debug version of executable
+- `--profile` make a special build which is intended to use with external profiler
 - `--vc <version>` specify which Visual Studio version should be used for compilation, default is latest compiler installed on your system